 I blended the Buttercream with the Bunker Hill Blue using the spray mist water bottle to create this cool look.
 It kinda reminds me of a lightning storm over the ocean.
 You know exactly what I’m talking about if you live by the ocean.
 It’s beautiful!
 Next, I added a seamless texture.

-How To Add Seamless Texture To Your Furniture
+How To Add Seamless Texture To Your Wood Furniture

 I wished I had something fancy to tell you about this process but I don’t.
 I just dabbed it on with the chip brush on the areas I wanted texture.

-After the texture was dry, I went back with the Chocolate (chalk/mineral paint) and added a bit more depth to the texture with my chip brush.
+After allowing the texture was dry overnight, I went back with the Chocolate (chalk/mineral paint) and added a bit more depth to the texture with my chip brush.
 Dabbing it on just like the Sea Spray was applied.
 This made a huge difference in the look.
-To soften that look, I used Dixie Bell’s White wax and brushed over the textured areas to create a softness about the design.
-The whole piece was finished off with Easy Peasy Spray Wax.
-I like this and I hope the hubs approves.
-We shall see…
+To soften that look, I used Dixie Bell’s White wax and brushed over the textured areas to create a softness about the whole design.
+This piece was finished off with Easy Peasy Spray Wax to seal everything.
+I like the way it turned out.

 Seamless Texture With Tons of Charm

-Hey, thanks for hanging out with me while I do my thang.
-I’m pretty sure there will be more texture used on my furniture soon.
+Hey, thanks for hanging out with me while I do my furniture painting thing.
+I’m pretty sure there will be more texture used on other projects soon.
 It’s gotten my mind to thinking outside of the box.
-Texture adds such character to painted furniture and a multitude of sins.
+Texture can add a lot of character to painted furniture and a multitude of sins.
 It’s a great way to cover up veneer damage too.
-CLICK HERE to see another example of texture paint.

 Until the next project… xo, Do